arnicas/interactive-vis-course/Week3/README.md

 * How selections work demo: selectAll vs. select: http://prcweb.co.uk/lab/selection/
 * **Example:** Start with a simple table with "p" rows: [d3_simplePTable.html](d3_simplePTable.html): This example uses data binding and also a datum header row.

-There is a special case for binding a single item of data, using `datum()` instead of the `data()` and select/enter pattern.
-Datum will bind one item, and you can still access it using an append and the `function(d)` accessor to get attributes of the data.
+There is a special case for binding a single item of data, using `datum()` instead of the `data()` with the select/enter pattern.
+Datum will bind one item, and does not use an "enter()" function; you can still access the data in subsequent chained clauses using an append and the `function(d)` accessor to get attributes of the data.
 This is an example:

 ````
 var table = d3.select("#data"); // we will work from the #table div on the page, and attach data to it.